-The term 'Automated Underwriting' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Automated Underwriting' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Automated underwriting proves to be one of the biggest changes that has come to the mortgage lending business in the last several years.
 The process uses computers to handle the process of underwriting mortgage loans.
 There are numerous benefits to the concept.
 Among them are lower closing costs, quicker loan approvals, fewer requirements for documentation, and approval for applications which human underwriters denied in the past.

 Underwriting itself is the means whereby the underwriters approve or deny mortgage loans.
 They do this by considering the property, the ability to pay back the loan, and the credit worthiness of the individuals applying.
 For most of mortgage loan history, people exclusively handled these activities.
 In recent years, programs have demonstrated that computers are able to perform these jobs quicker, with greater accuracy, and generally better.

 There are now automated underwriting systems that handle much of this work load.
 Both Freddie Mac and Fannie Mae have created their own such systems to evaluate mortgage loans.
 They are the two biggest investors in mortgages within the United States.
 Freddie Mac has a system called Loan Prospector.
 Fannie Mae developed Desktop Underwriter to perform these same functions.
 Both computer systems display their abilities via a predictive model.
 They take the specific mortgage applications and compute a quantitative risk factor for them.